A Figure from the Common Lot

 He badly needed his present employment.

 And Broughton had hired him, not for charity, but because he considered Michelet competent.
 To manage horses, certainly; but also competent to do an errand as instructed.
 Which of himself, Michelet knew to be true.
-Therefore, he would not betray the trust on which his future depended.
+He would not betray the trust on which his future depended.
 He took out his watch and held it in his hand, checking it from time to time.
 He allowed an hour to pass.

 Once again, he shook Gremot awake.